juliahown/juliahown/readme.md

     about me ! ★

     │▸ systems analysis and development
-    │   ┗ ▸ working as a analist & developer
+    │   ┗ ▸ working as an analist & developer
     │   ┗ ▸ focus on full stack development

     │▸ learning . . .